WGNT: Second stint on air

 Commonwealth Broadcasting Company then filed to sell the permit to Tim Brite, Inc., a company headed by Temus Brite, in February 1955.
 Brite returned it to the air on May 25 as an independent station without network programming from studios in Portsmouth.

-The proposal to move a third VHF into Hampton Roads involved changing channel 13 at New Bern, North Carolina, to channel 12, then moving channel 13 to Princess Anne.
+The proposal to move a third VHF channel into Hampton Roads involved changing channel 13 at New Bern, North Carolina, to channel 12, then moving channel 13 to Princess Anne.
 This was originally rejected by the FCC in February 1955, but the FCC added the channel to the area in 1956—on the stipulation that it be open to all potential applicants, meaning WTOV-TV would face competition for the station.

 Norfolk radio station WNOR purchased a half interest in WTOV-TV in May 1957 and announced its intention to apply to move to channel 13.
 An official application was filed in June; this was the second, after a similar petition from WVEC-TV.
-Both stations were denied authority to use the VHF channel immediately on a temporary basis WVEC, WTOV, and two other groups had applied for the channel by October 1957, with only one of the other groups—Virginian Television—still in the running when comparative hearings were set on the three applications in June 1958.
+Both stations were denied authority to use the VHF channel immediately on a temporary basis.
+WVEC, WTOV, and two other groups had applied for the channel by October 1957, with only one of the other groups—Virginian Television—still in the running when comparative hearings were set on the three applications in June 1958.
 Virginian Television was associated with radio station WBOF at Virginia Beach.

 One notable on-air personality at WTOV was only seen on camera once.
 He was the station's newsreader, and he was fired after his lone appearance because he was Black and irate White callers expressed their displeasure; he remarked, "I thought it would be good for all my folks and friends to see me rather than this dumb news sign up there.
 Vanity got the better of me."
 The newsreader, Max Robinson, went on to anchor ABC World News Tonight.